laurensharwood/activity_maps/README.md

 Function to split GPX files at X minutes:
 ~~~
 def split_gpx_at(fi, split_min):
     '''adds _2 to the file name where the time between two waypoints is greater than split_min. returns two items where the second item is empty if the file wasn't split'''
     gpx_file = open(fi, 'r')
     gpx = gpxpy.parse(gpx_file, version='1.1')
     trackpoints = []
     trackpoints2 = []
+    first_part = True
     for track in gpx.tracks:
         for seg in track.segments:
             for point_no, pt in enumerate(seg.points):
-                first_part = True
                 if point_no == 0:
-                    ## set speed to 0 for first point (initially None)
                     trackpoints.append([pt.time, os.path.basename(fi), pt.latitude, pt.longitude, pt.elevation, 0])
                 elif point_no > 0:
                     speed = pt.speed_between(seg.points[point_no - 1])